roderickwoodman/iv-doordash/README.md

 * Chrome, Firefox, or Safari browsers at their current versions.

 ### Viewing in the browser
-Simply point your browser to  https://iv-doordash.wl.r.appspot.com/ to see the **DD-Chat** app.
+Simply point your browser to  https://iv-doordash.wl.r.appspot.com/ to see the **DD-Chat** app!

 ## Under The Hood